-Feed comprises the largest proportion of total input costs for dairy production, and therefore it is essential we collect complete information about the operation's feed usage and expense.
+Feed comprises the largest proportion of total input costs for Broiler production, and therefore it is essential we collect complete information about the operation's feed usage and expense.
+Items 1-3 get at feed conversion, an important element in the productive performance of an operation.
+Items 4-7 ask about feeding supplements and practices that can affect an operation's costs of production, overall financial performance, and productivity outcomes.